Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Instabilities

-Viscosity was shown to hinder the growth of COS especially for small scale perturbations by \cite{Klahr_Hubbard_2014} and \cite{Latter_2016}.
-These considerations are not incorporated into our studies.} The finite amplitude perturbations created by the COS can trigger its non-linear phase, the Subcritical Baroclinic Instability (SBI) \citep{Klahr_Bodenheimer_2003, Petersen1_2007, Petersen2_2007, Lyra_2014}, which amplifies existing vortices in the disk's $R-\phi$ plane (see \autoref{subsec:sbi}).
+Viscosity was shown to hinder the growth of COS especially for small scale perturbations by \cite{Klahr_Hubbard_2014} and \cite{Latter_2016}, yet realistic molecular viscosity is too low to provide an obstacle to the COS, thus these considerations are not incorporated into our studies.} The finite amplitude perturbations created by the COS can trigger its non-linear phase, the Subcritical Baroclinic Instability (SBI) \citep{Klahr_Bodenheimer_2003, Petersen1_2007, Petersen2_2007, Lyra_2014}, which amplifies existing vortices in the disk's $R-\phi$ plane (see \autoref{subsec:sbi}).
 These vortices are of interest for the growth of dust to planetesimals, because they are able to accumulate dust particles \citep{Barge_1995}.